What is Research and Development (R&D)?

 Research is an activity designed to produce new, generalisable information and/or test a hypothesis.
 Development is concerned with getting new ideas into use.

-All research carried out in the NHS Forth Valley and involving NHS staff, patients, patient identifiable information, tissues or data MUST be registered with the R&D Office and be given NHS Forth Valley managment approval.
+All research carried out in the NHS Forth Valley and involving NHS staff, patients, patient identifiable information, tissues or data must be registered with the R&D Office and be given NHS Forth Valley management approval.
 Any unregistered research is not covered by our insurance.
 It will also need a favourable opinion from an appropriate Research Ethics Committee.
 Contact the R&D Office for more information.

 There can be confusion as to when it will be research, clinical audit or service evaluation and often there can be overlap between these categories.
 The following table will outline the criteria for the different categories:

 |The attempt to derive generalisable new knowledge including studies that aim to generate hypotheses as well as studies that aim to test them.||Designed and conducted to produce information delivery of best care.||Designed and conducted solely to define or judge current care.|